-All cars need number plates, and each year on the 1st of March and the 1st of September, the numbers in the plates change in accordance with the year.
-Usually in September, you add on the value of 50 to the year to get almost a half number (for example, if you had a car registered in March 2019 it would be XX19, XXX.
-If you had a car registered in September 2019, the reg would be XX69, XXX as you add 50 onto it).
-This means at the moment all new cars are 20 plates - but come September first, this will change again...
+All cars need number plates, and each year on the 1st of March and the 1st of September, the numbers on the plates change in accordance with the year.
+Usually, in September, you add on the value of 50 to the year to get almost a half number so for example, if you had a car registered in March 2022 it would be XX22 XXX.
+If you had a car registered in September 2022, the reg would be XX72 XXX as you add 50 onto it.

 If you plan on getting a new car you may be wondering what the rest of the registration number means!

-Is the region of where the plate was registered.
-For example plates made in Peterborough, Ipswich or Norwich will all come under the region “Anglia” and start with the letter A. Whereas places located more west of the country such as Exeter, Truro and Bristol come under W (for the West of England region).
-Glasgow, Edinburgh, Dundee, Aberdeen, Inverness etc come under S for Scotland and Bournemouth, Portsmouth and Isle of Wight and considered part of the Hampshire & Dorset region so will come under H.
+This is the region of where the plate was registered.
+For example, plates made in Peterborough, Ipswich or Norwich will all come under the region “Anglia” and start with the letter A. Whereas places located to the west of the country such as Exeter, Truro and Bristol come under W (for the West of England region).
+Glasgow, Edinburgh, Dundee, Aberdeen, Inverness etc come under S for Scotland and Bournemouth, Portsmouth and Isle of Wight and are considered part of the Hampshire & Dorset region so will come under H.

-This tell us what year the car was registered and is also where things can get a little bit confusing!
-Since 2005 these numbers can be displayed in 2 different formats depending on whether they were registered between March – August that year or September – Feb leading in to the next year.
+This helps narrow down the period of time in which the car was registered.
+Since 2005 these numbers can be displayed in 2 different formats depending on whether they were registered between March-August that year or September – February leading into the next year.
 For example – if a vehicle was registered in April 2016 the number plate would display as a “16” plate.
-But if it was registered in November that same year, you add on the value of 50 meaning it would be displayed as a “66” plate.
-This helps identify whether it was registered between those time periods.
+If it was registered in November that same year, you add on the value of 50 meaning it would be displayed as a “66” plate.

 Displaying your number plate

-It is a legal obligation for all road vehicles to have a licence plate on display which has been the case since 1904 as we stated earlier.
 The front and rear plates must be exactly the same and easily readable.
-The police can actually pull you over if they can’t read your registration properly and fine you up to £1000, even if your number plate is coated in mud!
+The police can pull you over if they can’t read your registration properly, and fine you up to £1,000, even if your number plate is coated in mud!

 It’s also an offence to rearrange, alter or misrepresent the numbers and letters from their original specification unless permitted to do so from the DVLA – in instances such as changing it to a personalised plate.
 Vehicles manufactured after 1973 must display the registration plate in this way: